hendrixxD/ALT_School_Data_Engineering/First_Trimester_Exams/README.md

 A single instance can be created or a number of instances can be created simultaneously depending on the the `n` just like explained in the above for *Expense* class

-A look of a portion of the main file to test ExpenseDB class methods: `try_expenseDB`
+a portion of the main file to test ExpenseDB class methods: `try_expenseDB`

   ![try_expense](./img/n_instances.png)